Causal Bayesian Optimization via Exogenous Distribution Learning: Introduction

 \subsection{Approach and Contributions}

-A new paradigm of Causal Bayesian Optimization~(CBO) is proposed in this paper.
-Given observation data points of a structural causal model~(SCM), the exogenous variable associated with each endogenous node is recovered with an encoder-decoder framework.
-The learned distribution of the exogenous variable is then approximated with the density of the recovered exogenous variable that is parameterized with a flexible model, e.g. Gaussian Mixture.
-The recovered exogenous distribution improves the surrogate model's accuracy in the SCM approximation.
-Different from existing CBO methods~\cite{aglietti2020causal,aglietti2021dynamic,sussex2022model} that typically focus on Additive Noise Models~(ANMs~\cite{hoyer2008nonlinear}), our method enables us to extend CBO to general causal models beyond ANMs.
-Our flexible surrogate model has the benefit of better causal inference regarding CBO updating.
+In this paper, we propose a novel method called \emph{EXogenous distribution learning augmented {C}ausal {B}ayesian {O}ptimization} (EXCBO).
+Given observational data from a structural causal model~(SCM~\cite{pearl2009causality,pearl1995causal}), our method recovers the exogenous variable corresponding to each endogenous node using an encoder-decoder framework, as illustrated in Figure~\ref{fig:node}.
+The recovered exogenous variable distribution is then modeled using a flexible density estimator, such as a Gaussian Mixture Model.
+This learned distribution significantly enhances the surrogate model's approximation of the underlying SCM, as shown in Figure~\ref{fig:cbo}.

+Unlike existing CBO approaches~\citep{aglietti2020causal,aglietti2021dynamic,sussex2022model}, which are typically confined to Additive Noise Models~(ANMs~\cite{hoyer2008nonlinear}), our method generalizes CBO to broader classes of causal models.
+By enabling the recovery of exogenous variables and their distributions, our surrogate model provides improved accuracy and flexibility for causal inference in the CBO update process.

-The contributions in this paper include \begin{itemize} \item A method is developed to recover the exogenous variable of each endogenous node in an SCM using observational data; the exogenous distribution in each node is then learned using a flexible model that is capable of modeling multi-mode density functions;
+The contributions of this work are as follows: \begin{itemize} \item We introduce a method for recovering the exogenous noise variable of each endogenous node in an SCM using observational data, which enables our model to capture \emph{multimodal exogenous distributions}.

-\item A Causal Bayesian Optimization algorithm leveraging the learned exogenous distribution~(EXCBO) is developed, where the flexibility of learning exogenous distributions naturally extends the proposed CBO framework to general causal models beyond ANMs.
+\item This flexible approach to learning exogenous distributions allows our CBO framework to extend naturally to general causal models beyond the limitations of ANMs.

-\item A theoretical study on the recovery of exogenous variables is conducted.
-Moreover, a theoretical analysis of the algorithm regret bound is also presented.
-Our analysis shows that the proposed EXCBO algorithm achieves sublinear cumulative regret bounds.
+\item We present a theoretical investigation of exogenous variable recovery through the proof of counterfactual identification, and we further analyze the regret bounds of the proposed algorithm.

-\item Experiments have been performed to validate the benefits of exogenous distribution learning and the proposed EXCBO algorithm.
-Applications on epidemic dynamic model calibration are discussed to support the proposed CBO framework. \end{itemize}
+\item We conduct extensive experiments to evaluate the impact of exogenous distribution learning and demonstrate the practical advantages of EXCBO through applications such as epidemic model calibration, COVID-19 testing, and real-world planktonic predator–prey problem, etc. \end{itemize}